-- a) ICAR quota seats shall be filled up by the ICAR (Indian Council of Agricultural Research) New Delhi. - b) Normal seats shall be reserved only for the bonafide Himachali candidates.
+- a) 20% of the total Normal seats will be filled by the Indian Council of Agricultural Research (ICAR) through a centralized online counselling process based on merit in the CUET-UG examination, separate from the University's admission process. - b) The remaining Normal seats shall be reserved only for the bonafide Himachali candidates.
 The same shall be filled up in the following manner: -

-50% of normal seats are reserved for the candidates belonging to rural area\ and remaining 50% seats shall be open for other bonafide Himachali candidates.
+50% of normal seats are reserved for the candidates belonging to rural area and remaining 50% seats shall be open for other bonafide Himachali candidates.

-Rural Area \ A bonafide himachali candidate passing his/her at-least two out of three examinations from a school affiliated of Himachal Pradesh Board of School Education (HPBOSE) located outside the limits of Municipal Corporation/ Municipal Council/ Nagar Panchayat/ Cantonment Board/ Notified Area Committee within the territorial jurisdiction of Himachal Pradesh." mentioned below
+Rural Area A bonafide himachali candidate passing his/her at-least two out of three examinations from a school affiliated of Himachal Pradesh Board of School Education (HPBOSE) located outside the limits of Municipal Corporation/ Municipal Council/ Nagar Panchayat/ Cantonment Board/ Notified Area Committee within the territorial jurisdiction of Himachal Pradesh." mentioned below